peter88213/aeon3obsidian/docs/template/README.md

 ## Requirements

 - [Python](https://www.python.org/) version 3.6+.

-**According to recent user feedback, the Aeon Timeline 3 file format has been changed, so this script might not work for you.**

 **Aeon Timeline 2 users:** A variant for Aeon Timeline 2 can be found [here](https://peter88213.github.io/aeon2obsidian/).